mpv-player/mpv/DOCS/man/options.rst

 ``--input-vo-keyboard=<yes|no>``
     Disable all keyboard input on for VOs which can't participate in proper keyboard input dispatching.
-This currently affects X11.
+May not affect all VOs.
 Generally useful for embedding only.

     On X11, a sub-window with input enabled grabs all keyboard input as long